Alpine-ISE/design-documents/architecture-decision-records/edge-config-management/SecretsManagement-solutionsArea.md

 - Secret changes are managed by making changes within the GitOps repository which provides great traceability of the changes made
 - All secrets can be rotated by making changes in GitOps, without accessing the cluster
+- Secrets are stored encrypted in the gitops repository, if the private encryption key is leaked, all secrets can be decrypted

 ### [Bitnami Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets)